selidron/docker-qbittorrent/README.md

         -   gid=1000
         -   umask=000
         -   webui_port=8080         # Port to listen for WebUI traffic
+            #Location to store the script's config file
+        -   py_conf=/config/py.conf
+            # Forwarded port check interval in seconds (10800=3 hrs)
+        -   port_check_interval=10800
+            # Location to find the port file from gluetun
+        -   gluetun_port_file=/config/gluetun/forwarded_port
-#        ports: # Uncomment if not using a container VPN, otherwise, port forwarding is done at VPN container
+        # Uncomment the following if not using a container VPN
+#        ports:
 #        -   8080:8080
         volumes:
         # Modify these as you like to fit your set-up, these paths need to be set in QBittorrent config as well